Written by Kathy Ruiz-Carter

 Many vulva owners report symptoms after suffering trauma to the vulva skin.
 Traumas such as childbirth, pelvic surgery involving the vulva, bike accidents, and horseback riding.7

+It is likely multiple factors play a role in developing LS.
 The most important thing is to get a diagnosis and begin proper treatment.

 Lichen Sclerosus presents differently for everyone.
 Consequently, these symptoms are what doctors look for when diagnosing, thus making it difficult for the untrained eye.